Andrew A. Dahl, MD, FACS

 Glaucoma surgery or laser

 There are several forms of laser therapy for glaucoma.
 Laser iridotomy (see the section above on angle-closure glaucoma) involves making a hole in the colored part of the eye (iris) to allow fluid to drain normally in eyes with narrow or closed angles.
 Laser trabeculoplasty is a laser procedure performed only in eyes with open angles.
-Laser trabeculoplasty does not cure glaucoma but is often done instead of increasing the number of different eyedrops or when a patient's intraocular pressure is felt to be too high despite the use of multiple eyedrops (maximal medical therapy).
+Laser trabeculoplasty does not cure glaucoma but may be done instead of increasing the number of different eyedrops, or when a patient is already using multiple eyedrops (maximal medical therapy).
 In some cases, it is used as the initial or primary therapy for open-angle glaucoma.
-This procedure is a quick, painless, and relatively safe method of lowering the intraocular pressure.
+This procedure is a quick, relatively painless, and safe method of lowering the intraocular pressure.
 With the eye numbed by anesthetic drops, the laser treatment is applied through a mirrored contact lens to the angle of the eye.
 Microscopic laser burns to the angle allow fluid to better exit the drainage channels.

 Laser cyclo-ablation (also known ciliary body destruction, cyclophotocoagulation or cyclocryopexy) is another form of laser treatment generally reserved for patients with severe forms of glaucoma with poor visual potential.
 This procedure involves applying laser burns or freezing to the part of the eye that makes the aqueous fluid (ciliary body).
 This therapy destroys the cells that make the fluid, thereby reducing the eye pressure.
 This type of laser is typically performed after other more traditional therapies have failed.